arommers/CPP_Modules/01/ex04/README.md

 To do this we can slice our little program into three different parts.
 - Opening a file to read.
-- opening a file to write to.
+- Opening a file to write to.
 - Make a loop that reads our file line by line.

 ---